xueyiju/chocopy-wasm-compiler-B/designs/lists-design.md

+# Week 8 Update (5/20/22)

+*Update 5/15/22: This program now produces an error message that says `Error: RUNTIME ERROR: cannot perform operation on none`.
+This error message is just a placeholder for now to get any (index >= length of list) to throw a runtime error.
+Bad memory modification is no longer allowed.*

+*Update 5/17/22: The error message now says `Index ${index} out of bounds`.*

 # Week 7 Update (5/13/22)

 We were not able to get all 10 of our test cases from last week to pass.
 Tests 1, 2, 3, 6, 7, 8, 9, and 10 pass, but tests 4 and 5 do not yet behave as we eventually intend them to.